 How to Homeschool High School: Course Requirements

 I remember when my first son was finishing homeschooling middle school how nervous I was about homeschooling high school.
-I was so concerned about creating a valid transcript with the right courses for my son.
+Being so concerned about creating a valid transcript with the right courses for my son I was worried.
 I was concerned about choosing the right courses so that he could be college attractive.

 That was almost three decades ago.
 That son now has his PhD, is married to another homeschool graduate.
 Both have professional careers (in fact, Dr. Tillman wrote our popular Philosophy in Four Questions questions curriculum).
 So obviously we figured it out.